kengoon/Automator/README.md

 # Installation
  - # Prerequisites

-   - Python 3.2 or higher
+   - Python 3.2 or higher with pip pakage manager
    - Linux or Windows system

  - ## Installation